Leaders and Parents

 A 4-H club may be organized on a community or neighborhood basis and use local facilities or members’ homes.
-Also it can be organized within a school using the school’s facilities, time, and staff.
 Any place large enough and convenient for the club members is a good choice.

 13. When do clubs meet and how long do meetings last?

 This depends on the group.
 Many community clubs meet for an hour or two after school, in the evening, or on Saturday.
 The most important thing is to have a regular time to get together.
 School clubs may meet for an hour or two during the school day.

 This depends on the age of the members, the places they have to meet, and the leadership available.

 15. What do 4-H clubs do at meetings?

 4-H clubs usually participate in four general kinds of activities during the meeting.
 They have a business meeting, special interest programs, project work, and recreation or social activities.
 Clubs may have a little business to conduct, may work on their projects for a while, and then play a game or two.
 Sometimes the whole meeting is devoted to one topic.

 4-H projects are challenging, but practical, planned courses of study with learning experiences centered on a specific subject.
 Members usually work on a project (subject area) for a year.
 Hands-on, learn-by-doing involvement is the most important aspect of a project.
 Making, growing, caring for, observing, and participating are all involved in 4-H projects.
 Over 175 projects are currently available in the Washington 4-H program.

 It varies.
 Members are responsible for the cost of supplies for projects.
 Some projects might use supplies from around the house while others might invest hundreds of dollars in their project.
 The cost of the project should be realistic to the family situation.